talha-ansarii/E-Commerce-backend/README.md

 4. Set up the MySQL database using XAAMP:
     - Start XAAMP and create a database named `ecommerce`.
-    - Import the SQL script provided in the `config/schema.sql` file to create the necessary tables.
+    - Import the SQL script provided in the `schema.sql` file to create the necessary tables.

 5. Run the server:
     ```sh